Application of new accounting methods

 The effect at the transition point from the first application of the expected credit loss model can not yet be reliably estimated at the moment.
 However, due to the short maturities and the high credit quality of the financial assets, this first-time application effect is considered to be relatively low.
 In the following years, the introduction of the impairment models could lead to a higher fluctuation in the income statement, since the level of risk provisions, in particular for trade receivables, also depends on economic conditions.
 METRO AG is currently assuming that the previous hedge accounting can continue.

-During transitioning to the new classification and measurement methods and the new impairment model, METRO AG will not change the 's figures to IFRS 9 and therefore adjust the reserves retained from earnings as of October 1 2018 in order to capture the effects of the first-time application of the standard.
+During transitioning to the new classification and measurement methods and the new impairment model, METRO AG will not change the previous year's figures to IFRS 9 and therefore adjust the reserves retained from earnings as of October 1 2018 in order to capture the effects of the first-time application of the standard.

 In order to ensure the presentation of the new notes, in particular with regard to credit risks and expected losses, system and reporting adjustments are expected to be required.